joelparkerhenderson/system-quality-attributes/doc/adaptability/index.md

 - **API Integration**: Develop and expose APIs to facilitate easy integration with other systems and components.
 - **Parameterization**: Design the system so that key settings and configurations can be adjusted without modifying the codebase.
 - **Documentation and Training**: Maintain comprehensive documentation and provide training to ensure that teams can efficiently implement and manage changes.

-### Conclusion

-Adaptability is a critical attribute of software systems, enabling them to remain relevant and effective in the face of changing requirements and conditions.
-By addressing adaptability as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that are resilient, scalable, and easy to maintain.
-This ensures that the system can evolve with minimal disruption, maintaining its value and usability over time.

 </span>